rpetti/p4-depot-renamer/README.md

 ## Disclaimer

 This code is provided as-is, with no warranty.
 The author(s) take no responsbility for any damage it may do.
-Always take a back up of your Perforce instance before running this!
+Always take a back up of your Perforce instance before running this, and test the results thoroughly before going live!

 ## Limitations